Gloria al Bravo Pueblo

-Gloria al Bravo Pueblo lit.
+Gloria al Bravo Pueblo (lit.
 'Glory to the Brave People') is the national anthem of Venezuela.
 Its lyrics were written by physician and journalist Vicente Salias in 1810, set to music later composed by musician Juan José Landaeta.
 Owing to musical similarities with the French national anthem, beginning in 1840 "Gloria al Bravo Pueblo" was known as "La Marsellesa Venezolana" ('The Venezuelan Marseillaise').
 It was declared Venezuela's national anthem by decree of President Antonio Guzmán Blanco on May 25, 1881.

 History

 The 19th of April, 1810, by Juan Lovera.

 The Patriotic Society was formed in Caracas as a result of the Revolution of April 19, 1810, One of its meetings, Existed by the Success of Its Patriotic Song, Caraqueños, Otra Época Inicia.
 Composed by Cayetano Carreño and Lyrics by Andrés Bello, suggested that the proposal for the Society was also launch a Patriotic March that stimulated the mood for the undecided.
 On April 18, 1868, newspaper El Federalista published the official lyrics written by Salias, which commemorated the 58th Anniversary of Independence the day before in the capital, mentioned that "in the halls of the University and in the presence of large public, before the speeches, a «martial music» performed several pieces, among them the National Anthem ".

-Commissioned by President Antonio Guzmán Blanco, Dr. Eduardo Calcaño, a valuable composer and musician, adequately fulfilled the task of fixing the musical text of the Anthem, which he did while preserving the martial brilliance of the melody, without attempting to alter it or give it another expression.
+Commissioned by President Antonio Guzmán Blanco, Dr. Eduardo Calcaño arranged the musical text of the Anthem, retaining the original melody without altering its expression.